robnagler/robnagler.github.io/_posts/2024-04-28-Flukes-Flaws-BandBox.md

 ### The Missing Piece

-After gluing the other piece together, I was ready for to put it all together.
-I just had to drill some holds in the edges to match up the predrilled holes in the foot plates that were -- yes, you guessed it -- were lost a few days before.
+After gluing the other piece together, I was ready to put it all together.
+I just had to drill some holes in the edges to match up the predrilled holes in the foot plates that were -- yes, you guessed it -- were lost a few days before.